csswizardry/csswizardry.github.com/consultancy.md

 permalink: /consultancy/
 ---

-**Web performance affects all businesses.
+**Web performance impacts all businesses.
 How does it affect yours?**

 I work together with organisations of all sizes to analyse, find, and fix site-speed issues.
 How much does a one-second slowdown affect conversion rates?